MASQ-Project/Node/README.md

 information, and if you don't specify it on the command line, you'll be prompted for it at the console.
 This is much safer.

-* `--wallet-password <PASSWORD>` The Node has to store your root keypair in a database on disk.
+* `--wallet-password <PASSWORD>` SubstratumNode has to store your root keypair in a database on disk.
 However, since it's sensitive information, it's important that it not be available to anyone who might hack into or steal your computer.
-Therefore, the Node needs to use a password to encrypt the key.
-The Node won't store the password, so you'll need to choose it when you initialize in Generate or Recover mode, and then supply it again whenever it's needed in Service mode.
+Therefore, SubstratumNode needs to use a password to encrypt the key.
+SubstratumNode won't store the password, so you'll need to choose it when you initialize in Generate or Recover mode, and then supply it again whenever it's needed in Service mode.